hcoles/pitest-site/quickstart/ant.markdown

 The classPath parameter is used to supply PIT with the classpath to for examine tests and code to mutate, and for all dependencies required in order to run the tests.

-PIT will accept a path defined using any of the standard Ant mechansims.
+PIT will accept a path defined using any of the standard Ant mechanisms.

 **Note - by default PIT will not mutate code within jar files or directories called test-classes or test-bin.
 If this is not the desired behaviour please refer to the general configuration options that PIT supports.**